Basic guidelines and subtleties

 #![allow(unused)] fn main() { // The elided lifetime is `'static` static S: &str = ""; const C: &str = ""; }

-As a result, elided dyn Trait
+As a result, elided dyn Trait lifetimes will by default also be 'static,

 matching the inferred lifetime of the reference.
 In contrast, this fails

-due to the outer lifetime being 'static
+due to the outer lifetime being 'static:

 #![allow(unused)] fn main() { trait Trait {} impl Trait for () {} struct S<'a: 'b, 'b>(&'b &'a str); impl<'a: 'b, 'b> S<'a, 'b> { const T: &(dyn Trait + 'a) = &(); } }